 Beginning in 2004, this project relied on a combination of multiple construction approaches and the installation of innovative green systems to provide dense, affordable but ultimately safe and comfortable rental units for at least three co-operative organizations.
 These three organizations and their corresponding three buildings occupy the east side of Cavendish Blvd. as can be seen in the illustration below.

-- 1944 – property purchased by Minister of Pensions and National Health (Fish 65); first sketches of the proposed development appear in Montreal publication ‘The Monitor’
+- 1944 – property purchased by Minister of Pensions and National Health; first sketches appear in ‘The Monitor’

 - 1946 – Canadian Housing and Mortgage Corporation created, purchases the property

-- 1947 – Benny Farm built at a cost of $3 million, designed by architect Harold J. Doran; 4000 applications to inhabit by April, and first tenants moved in by May
+- 1947 – Benny Farm built for $3 million, designed by architect Harold J. Doran; 4000 applications by April, first tenants moved in by May

 - 1954 – Benny Farm Charter published